databiomes/modeltrainprotocol/README.md

 See examples/example.py to follow along with these steps.

-# Creating a Model Training Protocol
+# Creating a Model Train Protocol

 The first step in creating a model training protocol is to initialize the Protocol: